AjjMC/End-Poem-Greek/README.md

 # A Greek Translation of Minecraft's End Poem

-The following is my Greek translation of Julian Gough's End Poem, which appears in the credit sequence of Minecraft.
-As translations of the poem are not available in the vanilla game, I am providing a Greek version here, including a side-by-side comparison with the original text for each of the poem's segments.
+The following is my Greek translation of Julian Gough's End Poem, which appears in the [credit sequence](https://minecraft.wiki/w/Credit_sequence) of Minecraft.
+As translations of the poem are not available in the vanilla game, I am providing the unused Greek version here, including a side-by-side comparison with the original text for each of the poem's segments.

 > **SPEAKER 1:**
 >